wp-plugins/simple-announcement-with-exclusion-sawe/readme.txt

 === Simple Announcement With Exclusion ===
 Contributors: Matthew Trevino
-Tags: widget, category, hide, mini loop, shortcode, aside, categories, exclude, hidden, the_loop, get_posts, page, post, sidebar
+Tags: category, hide, mini loop, shortcode, aside, categories, exclude, hidden, the_loop, get_posts, page, post, sidebar, tag, post-format
 Requires at least: 3.3
 Tested up to: 3.5.1
-Stable tag: 3.3.2
+Stable tag: 4

-Set aside a category to show in a widget, hide it from the feed.
+Set aside a category/tag/post-format to show via shortcode ( [sawe] ) and hide it from the feed.

 == Description ==

-SAWE is a plugin to set aside a single category as an announcements section (or aside, or updates, or whatever) and display it via shortcode ( [sawe] ) or widget, with the option of also excluding posts from this category from showing up on the main feed.
+SAWE is a plugin to set aside a single category as an announcements section (or aside, or updates, or whatever) and display it via shortcode ( [sawe] ), with the option of also excluding posts from this category from showing up on the main feed.

 == Installation ==